-According to the Wall Street Journal, a whopping 5.6% of all search traffic over desktop browsers comes from AI-powered chatbots like ChatGPT and Perplexity.
+According to the Wall Street Journal, 5.6% of all search traffic over desktop browsers comes from AI-powered chatbots like ChatGPT and Perplexity.

-Learn more about how Generative Engine Optimization is shaping local search and how service-based businesses can start ranking for
+Learn more about how Generative Engine Optimization is shaping local search and how service-based businesses can start ranking in AI chatbot indexes and LLMs.

 What Is Search Engine Optimization (SEO)?